wesbos/javascript-modules/javascript-modules.md

 This article will take a look at using `npm` and ES6 Modules.
 There are other registries (Bower and Component) and other module loaders (Common JS, AMD), and there are plenty of articles already on those topics.

-Whether you are doing Node or Front End development, I believe that ES6 modules and `npm` are the way forward, and if you look at any of the popular open source projects today, such as React or Lodash, you'll see they have also adopted ES6 modules + `npm`.
+Whether you are doing Node or Front End development, I believe that ES6 modules and `npm` are the way forward, and if you look at any of the popular open source projects today, such as React or lodash, you'll see they have also adopted ES6 modules + `npm`.

 ### Current Workflow